-NetSuite has gone through an interesting transition of names.
+NetSuite has gone through an exciting transition of names.
 Its founders, Larry Ellison and Evan Goldberg, originally named NetSuite NetLedger.
 For a while, it was called Oracle Small Business Suite before being renamed to “NetSuite.”

 NetSuite’s growth in terms of its new products has been of poor quality.
-NetSuite began as a provider of a good value limited application (its stand-alone financial product) and is turning into a poor value provider because of its price increases and its inability to come up with passable products outside of OneWorld.
+NetSuite began as a provider of a good value limited application (its stand-alone financial product) and is turning into a poor value provider because of its price increases and its inability to come up with available products outside of OneWorld.

 There are many indicators that NetSuite is calcifying and is a victim of bad management as well as Harvard MBA Syndrome.
 NetSuite has rapidly increased prices, reduced innovation, and poor quality new products.
 What is the compelling argument for new customers to purchase from NetSuite?